pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/installation/install-piped/_index.md

 ---
-title: "Installation"
+title: "Install Piped"
-linkTitle: "Installation"
+linkTitle: "Install Piped"
-weight: 1
+weight: 3
 description: >
   This page describes how to install a Piped.
 ---